-The Romans tapped the water, provides amazing water for local and Badia use.
+The Romans tapped the water, building an aqueduct that still provides amazing water for loca and Badia use.

-The Badia di San Sebastiano close historical associations with major figures such as Liberius, St. Pope Nicholas V.
+The Badia di San Sebastiano has enjoyed a long existence and through its history has had close historical associations with major figures such as Liberius, St. Benedict, St. Servando, Cardinal Stephano Conti, and Renaissance humanists Giovanni Tortelli and Pope Nicholas V.